 My only ‘regret’ (I use that word very VERY loosely – Yorkshire was just so amazing) was that we never really got to explore the city of York.

 All we saw was the drive after picking up the car and the drive back to drop off the car (both of which looked absolutely gorgeous in a quintessentially English way) so, at some point, I just knew we had to come back and explore this beautiful city properly!

-And so we did!
-On our latest Microgap in England, I figured it was time we got to grips with some of our island’s absolutely fascinating history!
+And so we did!, I figured it was time we got to grips with some of our island’s absolutely fascinating history!

 And where better to than the city, with a history that spans back thousands of years, a city once occupied by Romans and Vikings and one that still held on to its ancient history rather visibly everywhere you went!

-With that, we hopped on the train from Kings Cross station in London and 2 hours later, we were in York – eager to kick start our English Microgap!
+With that, we hopped on the train from Kings Cross station in London and 2 hours later, we were in York – eager to kick start our trip.